fctanglao/TCPIPEncryptedMessaging/README.md

 ## Public Key Sharing
 - Before the encrypted chat can work, the public keys must be shared
 - The public keys were distributed separately from the messaging application via SCP prior to communication
+- > Note: Private keys are never shared.
+Only public keys are exchanged
 ### Sharing Server Public Key
 ```bash
 scp user@server-ip:/path/to/public.pem /path/to/client/code/directory/